AbsurdePhoton/superpixels-segmentation-gui-opencv/README.md

   * UNDO: use this button to cancel the last action

 * Change the view:
-  * you can choose the transparency of the image and mask with the sliders on the right (image and mask)
+  * you can choose the transparency of the image, mask and grid with the sliders on the right
-  * you can change the grid color with the control just under the grid layer button
+  * you can change the grid color with the control under the grid layer button
   * use the zoom controls on the right to zoom in / out - you can also use the mouse wheel over the viewport
-  * click on the thumbnail to choose the zoomed area in the viewport
+  * click on the thumbnail to position the zoomed area in the viewport
   * hold the middle mouse button on the viewport to move the view position when the image is zoomed in - you can also use the scrollbars

 * Modifiy the cells: